afterlogic/aurora-module-mail-change-password-hmailserver-plugin/README.md

 On the same tab, you need to provide login and password for administrative account of hMailServer.

+To activate "Change password" button in the interface, set "Disabled" to **false** in `data/settings/modules/ChangePasswordWebclient.config.json` configuration file.

 # License
 This module is licensed under AGPLv3 license if free version of the product is used or Afterlogic Software License if commercial version of the product was purchased.